Icepenguins101/charms-bar-port/README.md

 1. Press the “WIN+R” key combination to launch the Run dialog box, then type regedit and press enter.
 It’ll open the Registry Editor, and go to following key:
 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\ImmersiveShell\
 2. Under the ImmersiveShell key, create a new key called EdgeUI.
-3. Now select the newly created key “EdgeUI” and in the right-side pane, create two new DWORDs named DisableTRCorner and DisableBRCorner and set their values to 1.
+3. Now select the newly created key “EdgeUI” and in the right-side pane, create two new DWORDs named <b>DisableTRCorner</b> and <b>DisableBRCorner</b> and set their values to 1.
+3.1: Alternatively, select the newly created key “EdgeUI” and in the right-side pane, create a new DWORD named <b>DisableCharmsHint</b> and set the value to 1.
 4. That’s it.
 It’ll immediately disable the Charms Bar hot corners.
 You do not need to log off or restart the system.
+If you want to revert the change, set the values of <b>DisableTRCorner</b> and <b>DisableBRCorner</b> or <b>DisableCharmsHint</b>, to 0 or delete the <b>DisableTRCorner</b> and <b>DisableBRCorner</b>, or <b>DisableCharmsHint</b> DWORDs.
 <br />
 Q: Win+C is taken, can you use another hotkey?<br />
 A: No, this is to make the experience more authentic.
 Close the program that is using Win+C and Charms Bar Port will use that hotkey.